Frozn11/iron-nest-angle-calculator/README.md

 ## Usage

 1. Run the program.
+2. Type `/calcmode` to start the calculation flow.
-2. Select which gun you're aiming (`Left` / `L`, `Right` / `R`, or skip).
+3. Select which gun you're aiming (`Left` / `L`, `Right` / `R`, or skip).
-3. Optionally set a horizontal angle from 0.00 to 360.00 (or skip).
+4. Optionally set a horizontal angle from 0.00 to 360.00 (or skip).
-4. Enter the target distance in km (min 0.0005 km, max 30 km).
+5. Enter the target distance in km (min 0.0005 km, max 30 km).
-5. Enter the number of charges to use (must be between the calculated minimum and 6).
+6. Enter the number of charges to use (must be between the calculated minimum and 6).
-6. The tool prints the vertical angle, horizontal angle, charges used, and flight time, and saves the shot to the list.
+7. The tool prints the vertical angle, horizontal angle, charges used, and flight time, and saves the shot to the list.
+It then loops back to step 3 for the next shot.
+8. Type `q` (or anything starting with `q`) at any prompt to quit.

 **Example:**

 ```
 Use /help for list of commands
+> /calcmode
-Selcet Gun: Left(L) or Right(R) (can be skiped if not needed)
+Select Gun: Left(L) or Right(R) (can be skipped if not needed)
 > L
-Set horizontal angle from 0.00 to 360.00 (can be skiped if not needed)
+Set horizontal angle from 0.00 to 360.00 (can be skipped if not needed):
 > 90
 Enter distance in km (min: 0.0005 km, max: 30.00 km):
 > 12
-Enter amout of charges (min: 3, max: 6)
+Enter amount of charges (min: 3, max: 6):
 > 3
 ----------------------------------------
   Left gun,